aws-samples/aws-saas-factory-bootcamp/Lab1.md

 To achieve this, you'll need the URL of the **Application Load Balancer** that our ECS cluster is behind and the **Pool Id** from Cognito that you saved earlier when creating the identity pool.

 Navigate to the **EC2** console listed under the **Compute** heading in the AWS console.
 Scroll down the left-hand menu and select **Load Balancers**.
-In the Description tab you will see the public DNS name we can use to invoke our microservices.
+You'll see a list of load balancers at the top of the screen and below a series of tabs.
+With the load balancer for the bootcamp selected, in the **Description** tab you will see the public DNS name we can use to invoke our microservices.
 For example:

 <p align="center"><img src="./images/lab1/part2/alb_url.png" alt="Lab 1 Part 2 Step 4 Load Balancer DNS Name"/></p>